fib-international/structuralcodes/docs/usage/sections/index.md

 :::
 ::::

 Notice how for example {py:meth}`.calculate_moment_curvature() <structuralcodes.sections.GenericSectionCalculator.calculate_moment_curvature>` returns a custom dataclass of type {class}`MomentCurvatureResults <structuralcodes.core._section_results.MomentCurvatureResults>`.
 If we inspect this class further, we find among its attributes `chi_y` and `m_y`.
-These are the curvature and the moment about the selected neutral axis.
-We also find the curvature and moment about the axis orthogonal to the neutral axis `chi_z` and `m_z`, and the axial strain at the level of the neutral axis `eps_axial`.
+These are the curvature and the moment about the selected global axis of the section.
+We also find the curvature and moment about the axis orthogonal to the global axis `chi_z` and `m_z`, and the axial strain at the level of the global axis `eps_axial`.
 All these attributes are stored as arrays, ready for visualization or further processing.

 :::::{tip}